mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-For general patrol work, a 25 millimetres autocannon is mounted on a remote controlled turret forward of the bridge/control space and there are machineguns on the bridge wings.
+For general patrol work, a 25 millimeters autocannon is mounted on a remote controlled turret forward of the bridge/control space and there are machineguns on the bridge wings.
 Self-defence capability is limited to decoys and high speed for major threats, and light composite armor